-To determine the size of your breeding herd at the end of your 2001 fiscal period, complete the following chart.
+To determine the size of your breeding herd at the end of your 2002 fiscal period, complete Part 1 and Part 2 of the following chart.

-Breeding herd chart Part I How many of your female bovine cattle over 12 months of age held at the end of your 2001 fiscal year have given birth? Α How many of your female bovine cattle over 12 months of age held at the end of your 2001 fiscal year have never given birth? В Enter one half of the amount from line A С Enter either the amount from line B or line C, whichever is less D Part II How many breeding animals did you have at the end of your 2001 fiscal period? Ε Enter the amount from line B F Enter the amount from line D Line F minus line G Н Number of breeding animals in your breeding herd at the end of your 2001 fiscal period: Line E minus line H Τ If the figure from line I is not more than 85% of the number of animals in your breeding herd at the end of your 2000 fiscal year, you can defer part of the income received in 2001 from the sale of breeding animals.
+Breeding herd chart Part 1 How many of your female bovine cattle over 12 months of age (held at the end of your 2002 fiscal year) have given birth? Α How many of your female bovine cattle over 12 months of age (held at the end of your 2002 fiscal year) have never given birth? В Enter one half of the amount from line A C Enter either the amount from line B or line C, whichever is less D Part 2 How many breeding animals did you have at the end of your 2002 fiscal period? Ε Enter the amount from line B F Enter the amount from line D Line F minus line G н Number of breeding animals in your breeding herd at the end of your 2002 fiscal period: Line E minus line H 1 If the figure from line I is not more than 85% of the total number of animals in your breeding herd at the end of your 2001 fiscal year, you can defer part of the income received in 2002 from the sale of breeding animals.

 Before you determine how much you can defer, you need to calculate a few amounts.
-First, determine your sales of breeding animals for your 2001 fiscal period minus any reserves you claimed for these sales.
+First, determine your sales of breeding animals for your 2002 fiscal period minus any reserves you claimed for these sales.